 The reports, indeed, confirm the assertion of well-informed travellers, that living in the several capitals of Europe inclines to an equality.
-Mr. Rives explains how living in Paris is far more expensive than in the United States; Neal S. Brown explains how St. Petersburgh is emphatically, and in every respect, an artificial city-its taste and habits expensive, its houserent, carriages, furniture, servants, living, and clothing, counting more than at either London or Paris; Mr. Folsom declares that the cost of living at the Hague is probably greater than in any other part of the Continent, and quite equal to that of London; Mr. Barringer pronounces Madrid unquestionably one of the dearest capitals in Europe; Mr. MacCurdy finds that as to the expense of living, there is not much difference between London or Paris and Vienna; Mr. Marsh believes "the necessary expenses of living are considerably greater in Constantinople than in any other European capital, with the possible exception of St. Peters. burgh," about which he has no such detailed information as Mr. Neal S. Brown supplies.
+Mr. Rives explains how living in Paris is far more expensive than in the United States; Mr. Neal S. Brown explains how St. Petersburgh is emphatically, and in every respect, an artificial city-its taste and habits expensive, its houserent, carriages, furniture, servants, living, and clothing, counting more than at either London or Paris; Mr. Folsom declares that the cost of living at the Hague is probably greater than in any other part of the Continent, and quite equal to that of London; Mr. Barringer pronounces Madrid unquestionably one of the dearest capitals in Europe; Mr. MacCurdy finds that as to the expense of living, there is not much difference between London or Paris and Vienna; Mr. Marsh believes "the necessary expenses of living are considerably greater in Constantinople than in any other European capital, with the possible exception of St. Petersburgh," about which he has no such detailed information as Mr. Neal S. Brown supplies.
 Every man seems to find his own place the dearest.
 But Republican salaries have not been calculated with an eye to court examples, and the Ambassadors of America are abashed before their diplomatic coadjutors.
 Their straits are sometimes remarkable.
-With a striking naiveté, Mr. Rives proclaims that in Paris butcher's meat is fifteen cents, a pound, and twice that for "the delicate portions," fowls nine francs a pair, and ham thirty or forty cents; so that, "according to this scale of rigorous and unavoidable expense, the mere ordinary subsistence of a small household will not be short of 3000 dollars," besides house-rent, carriage-hire, fuel, and servants.
+With a striking naiveté, Mr. Rives proclaims that in Paris butcher's meat is fifteen cents. a pound, and twice that for "the delicate portions," fowls nine francs a pair, and ham thirty or forty cents; so that, "according to this scale of rigorous and unavoidable expense, the mere ordinary subsistence of a small household will not be short of 3000 dollars," besides house-rent, carriago-hire, fuel, and servants.
 Mr. Barnard cannot pay his way in Berlin, although he goes without a palace, such as most diplomatists have; and Mr. Marsh at Constantinople, proclaims the onerous prices of potatoes and asparagus.
 "The Dutch people," says Mr. Folsom, with touching particularity, "are great economists, and consume the least possible quantity of everything necessary for the maintenance of life.
 By this means they reduce the expenses of living to the limits of their incomes, which are generally small.
 But the effect is often seen in the unhealthy aspect of the people, and especially of the children."

-How painful it would be if the little ambassadorial specimens of the Union, fed only up to the Dutch point of parsimony, were to walk, not Yankees, but Dutchmen, in the sight of Europe.
 Mr. Schank at Rio, finds 9000 dollars barely enough to support himself in the residence of a gentleman, although his family is absent.
 "No one knows," says Mr. Neal S. Brown, "the restraints which the present rate of pay imposes on the Minister, who is compelled to fall back on some subordinate rank of living."
-Twelve thousand dollars might do in Paris; 20,000, Mr. Lawrence thinks, in London; a 100,000 francs, Mr. Barnard understands, is the salary of the Turkish Minister at Berlin; even the Sardinian Minister has 55,000 francs; and all speak as if the honour and interest of the American Union would be promoted by enabling its Ministers to cut a more respectable figure in palace, carriage, clothes, and hospitality.
+Twelve thousand dollars might do in Paris; 20,000, Mr. Lawrence thinks, in London; 100,000 francs, Mr. Barnard understands, is the salary of the Turkish Minister at Berlin; even the Sardinian Minister has 55,000 francs; and all speak as if the honour and interest of the American Union would be promoted by enabling its Ministers to cut a more respectable figure in palace, carriage, clothes, and hospitality.